 What Type of TOEFL Exam is Accepted in Japan?

-If my previous degree was taught in English, can I skip TOEFL for Japan?
+If my previous studies were taught in English, can I skip TOEFL for Japan?

 What TOEFL score should I aim for to be competitive for scholarships and admissions in Japan?

-Here we come to the end of the article about the universities that accept TOEFL scores in Japan.
-For more articles about studying abroad, head on over to the Study in Japan Page!
-Get the latest updates about available programs on the Available Programs for International students!
+Here we come to the end of the article about universities that accept TOEFL scores in Japan.
+For more articles about studying abroad, head over to the Study in Japan Page!
+Get the latest updates about available programs on the Available Programs for International Students!